-With a college student whose life has been turned upside down and is struggling to adjust to the new normal, I wanted to offer a few suggestions that have helped us lessen the boredom and stay sane while staying at home.
+With a college student whose life has been turned upside down and is struggling to adjust to the new normal, we wanted to offer a few suggestions that have helped us lessen the boredom and stay sane while staying at home.

-Of course these won't all apply to everyone, but I offer them as a starting point -- take charge of your situation in whatever way makes sense for you and your family and know that in the end, all this will pass and normal (or some new version of it) will return.
+Of course these won't all apply to everyone, but we offer them as a starting point -- take charge of your situation in whatever way makes sense for you and your family and know that in the end, all this will pass and normal (or some new version of it) will return.

 Here's what's working for us: